Bix2llets/Bix2llets/README.md

 ---

-> “Everything fade, only the Death endures - Death's End, Three Body Problem”
+> “The sacrifice of oneself to the pursuit of knowledge is the highest tribute to the gods. - Noita”